Non-judgmental and Confidential

 **Please note that until it is safe and advisable to return to the office, I will be holding video therapy sessions**

 During your initial meeting you will be asked questions about your life story and past experiences in therapy; you only need to share what you feel comfortable disclosing.
-Throughout the following sessions you will continue getting to know each other and engaging in therapeutic work.
+Throughout the following sessions we will continue getting to know each other and engaging in therapeutic work.
 Personal movement in therapy is wide-ranging, as everyone builds a different path toward becoming their best self.
-In regard to treatment length, some choose to engage in short-term therapy, participating in 5-8 sessions, while others prefer to work with their therapist over the course of several years.
+In regard to treatment length, some choose to engage in short-term therapy of less than a year, while others prefer to work with their therapist over the course of several years.

 Similar to individual therapy, your first couples session will involve sharing information about your relationship’s history, patterns you may be noticing in your relationship, and ways in which you would like to grow or change.
 The following two meetings are individual sessions, one for you and another for your partner.
 This is in order to build further understanding around each individual's relationship patterns, family and relationship history, and other important life factors.
 Later sessions with the couple involve development of emotional contact, communication skills, and new ways for both individuals to support each other.
-Liz uses Emotion Focused Therapy and Nonviolent Communication techniques to support relationship growth and address relationship challenges.
+I use Emotion Focused Therapy and Nonviolent Communication techniques to support relationship growth and address relationship challenges.
 Course of treatment varies per couple.

 I am not currently offering any new groups.
 Please check the website in the future for potential group opportunities.

 New Patient Documents:

-**Liz is not currently accepting new patients** She offers individual, couples, and group therapy.
-Individual and couples sessions are typically 55 minutes in duration, with an option for 90 minute sessions.
+**I am currently accepting new patients** I offer individual, couples, and group therapy.
+Individual and couples sessions are typically 55 minutes in duration.

 It is a good idea to call your insurance company to find out if they reimburse psychotherapy and if you have in-network or out-of-network benefits.